spekulatius/PHPScraper/websites/de/examples/headings.md

 $web = new \spekulatius\phpscraper;

 /**
- * Navigieren Sie zur Testseite.
+ * Navigation zur Testseite.
 Sie enthält:
  *
  * <h3>Example 1</h3>
  * <p>Here would be an example.</p>